Stuycs-K/project03-final-10-murokhs-steinmetzn/DEVLOG.md

 ### 2024-01-07 - Modifications to Old Project
 - Wrote some pseudo-code for rough draft of user interface ~ 20 min

+### 2024-01-08 - playlist stuff
+- deep brainstorming session, we have plan for the rest of the files and how we will keep building
+- made playlist files
+- create_playlist();
+full class period